RanWurmbrand/root-cause-ai/README.md

 - Check `artifacts/` folders for detailed outputs if something goes wrong
 - The system works best with clear, descriptive test failure messages
 - Consider setting up API spending limits on your Google Cloud account
+- Review fixes in the `rootcause-fixes` branch before merging to main
+- Use `git diff main..rootcause-fixes` to see all applied fixes

 ---